Research: Lensfree Microscopy & Sensing

 In lensfree microscopy and sensing, a transparent object like a glass slide is placed on top of an image sensor such as that from a cell phone camera or webcam.
 Diffraction patterns of the object are captured by a computer connected to the image sensor.
 These patterns are then computationally reconstructed to form an in-focus image of the sample.
 Unlike conventional imaging, where resolution and field of view are coupled through the numerical aperture of the objective lens, lensfree holographic imaging can provide near diffraction-limited resolution across ultra large fields of view.
 The lensfree microscopy hardware is also typically much less expensive and bulky than that of lens-based microscopes, making lensfree microscopes suitable for field-portable applications.

 We have combined lensfree holographic microscopy with a bead-based agglutination assay to sense specific proteins in solution in a microfluidic device.
 Micro-beads are coated with antibodies specific to a target protein.
 When the protein is introduced to the bead solution, the beads bind to the proteins, causing clusters to form.
 Automated image processing routines measure the degree of clustering, from which a protein concentration is inferred.
-Compressed sensing algorithms help to provide high-fidelity images of the micro-beads.
 The high space-bandwidth product of lensfree microscopy allows >104 beads or bead clusters to be identified and counted in a single image.
 Such large sample sizes improve the sensitivity and repeatability of the sensor.
 The low cost and compact size of lensfree holographic microscopes make this approach ideal for point-of-care applications.
-So far, we have used this approach to sense NeutrAvidin and interferon-gamma.
+This approach has similar sensitivity to polymerase chain reaction (PCR) and enzyme-linked immunosorbent assays (ELISAs), but with significantly easier and faster protocols and less expensive hardware requirements.
+So far, we have used this approach to sense NeutrAvidin, interferon-gamma, and COVID-19.

 A few relevant articles include (see publications for all related articles):